You got your degree, now get ready for the real world.

 If you get nothing else from this advice, I hope you’ll remember this: Most of the people you meet really do want you to succeed.
 Be open to their feedback.
 Take care of yourself.
 And try to have fun while you’re at it.

-Click here for some of our favorite resources to help make your post-collegiate life as rewarding as graduation day.
+Check out some of our favorite resources for recent grads to help make your post-collegiate life as rewarding as graduation day.